ambiennt/vt-releases/DOCUMENTATION_LITE.md

     	- Toggles the parent object.
 	- `sound_identifier`
     	- Type: `string`
     	- Sets the sound to play when a mention is detected.
-This should be the name of a sound event defined in `.\sounds\sound_definitions.json` of the active resource pack.
+This should be the name of a sound event defined in `.\sounds\sound_definitions.json` of an active resource pack (such as the vanilla one).
 The same sound identifier can also be tested via the vanilla `/playsound` command.
 	- `volume`
     	- Type: `float`
     	- Allowed values: [`0.0`, `+∞`)